Sojourner Truth: New York

 In 1862, American sculptor William Wetmore Story completed a marble statue, inspired by Sojourner Truth, named The Libyan Sibyl.
 The work won an award at the London World Exhibition.
 The original sculpture was gifted to the Metropolitan Museum of Art, in New York City, by the Erving Wolf Foundation in 1978.

 In 1983, a plaque honoring Sojourner Truth was unveiled in front of the historic Ulster County Courthouse in Kingston, New York.
 The plaque was given by the Sojourner Truth Day Committee to commemorate the centennial of her death.

 In 1990, New York Governor Mario Cuomo presented a two-foot statue of Sojourner Truth, made by New York sculptor Ruth Inge Hardison, to Nelson Mandela during his visit to New York City.

 In 1998, on the 150th anniversary of the Seneca Falls Convention, a life-sized, terracotta statue of Truth by artists A. Lloyd Lillie, Jr., and Victoria Guerina was unveiled at the Women's Rights National Historical Park visitor center.
 Although Truth did not attend the convention, the statue marked Truth's famous 1851 speech in Akron, Ohio, and recognized her important role in the fight for women's suffrage.

 In 2013, a bronze statue of Truth as an 11-year-old girl was installed at Port Ewen, New York, where Truth lived for several years while still enslaved.
-The sculpture was created by New Paltz, New York, sculptor Trina Green.
+The sculpture was created by Trina Green, a sculptor in New Paltz, New York.

 In 2015, the Klyne Esopus Museum installed a historical marker in Ulster Park, New York commemorating Truth's walk to freedom in 1826.
 She walked about 14 miles from Esopus, up what is now Floyd Ackert Road, to Rifton, New York.

 In 2020, a statue was unveiled at the Walkway Over the Hudson park in Highland, New York.
 It was created by Yonkers sculptor Vinnie Bagwell, commissioned by the New York State Women's Suffrage Commission.
 The statue includes text, braille, and symbols.
 The folds of her skirt act as a canvas to depict Sojourner's life experiences, including images of a young enslaved mother comforting her child, a slavery sale sign, images of her abolitionist peers, and a poster for a women's suffrage march.

 On August 26, 2020, on the 100th anniversary of the passage of the 19th Amendment to the U.S. Constitution, a statue honoring Truth, Elizabeth Cady Stanton, and Susan B. Anthony was unveiled in Central Park in New York City.
 The sculpture, entitled "Women's Rights Pioneers Monument", was created by American artist Meredith Bergmann.
 It is the first sculpture in Central Park to depict historical women.
 A statue to the fictional character Alice in Wonderland is the only other female figure depicted in the park.
 Original plans for the memorial included only Stanton and Anthony, but after critics raised objections to the lack of inclusion of women of color, Truth was added to the design.

 On February 28, 2022, New York Governor Kathy Hochul dedicated Sojourner Truth State Park near the site of her birthplace.